 Reports the total amount of Social Security taxes withheld from your paychecks.
 The Social Security tax is a flat tax rate of 6.2% for wages up to a maximum of $90,000.
-Wages above $90,000 are not subject to the Social Security tax.
+Wages above $90,000 aren't subject to the Social Security tax.
 The maximum figure shown in Box 4 should be $5,580 ($90,000 maximum wage base times 6.5%).
 If you have two or more jobs during the year, and your total wages exceed $90,000, you may have excess Social Security taxes paid-in.
-You will claim the excess as a refund on Form 1040, Line 67.
+You'll claim the excess as a refund on Form 1040, Line 67.

 |Box 5: Medicare wages and tips||

 Reports the amount of wages subject to Medicare taxes.
-There is no maximum wage base for Medicare taxes.
+There's no maximum wage base for Medicare taxes.
 The amount shown in Box 5 may be larger than the amount shown in Box 1.
-Medicare wages includes any deferred compensation, 401(k) contributions, or other fringe benefits that are normally excluded from the regular income tax.
+Medicare wages include any deferred compensation, 401(k) contributions, or other fringe benefits that are normally excluded from the regular income tax.

 |Box 6: Medicare tax withheld||

 Reports the amount of taxes withheld from your paycheck for the Medicare tax.
 The Medicare tax is a flat tax rate of 1.45% of your total Medicare wages.

 Reports the amount of tip income that you reported to your employer.
 If you didn't report tips to your employer, you won't have an amount in this box.
 The amounts in Box 7 and Box 3 should add up to the amount in Box 1, or the $90,000 maximum wage limit for Social Security taxes.